 Moss Rock Festival- Held the first weekend of November every year and celebrates art, design, and nature.
-The festival features environmentally friendly ideas, artist and designers, outdoor activities, and food.
+The festival features artists and designers, environmentally friendly ideas, outdoor activities, and food.

-Bluff Park Art- Held annually on the first Saturday of October and celebrate local arts at the Bluff Park Community Center.
+Bluff Park Art- Held annually on the first Saturday of October and celebrates local arts at the Bluff Park Community Center.
 It features activities, vendors, food, and more.

-Vulcan Park and Museum-Look out over the city from the restored pedestal of the Vulcan Statue and tour the museum of the history of the iron industry.
+Vulcan Park and Museum- View the city from the restored pedestal of the Vulcan Statue and tour the museum of the history of the iron industry.

-Civil Rights Institute-Kelly Ingram Park and the 16th Street Baptist Church in the Civil Rights District of the city.
+Civil Rights Institute- Located by Kelly Ingram Park and the 16th Street Baptist Church in the Civil Rights District of the city.

-Birmingham Zoo- Home of 200 species from six continents.
+Birmingham Zoo- Home of over 200 species from six continents.

 McWane Center- Hands on science museum with IMAX theater.